Maikxx/web-design-1819/README.md

 * Can be seen as spastic.
 * Is difficult to understand with his voice.

-Tips for the project:
+## Process

+* [ ] Write a user scenario.
+* [ ] Explain how the exclusive design principles will work on this demo (as well as how to test it).
+* [ ] How to use Joshua Porters design principles in this excercise.
+(Explain how the principle works and how to implement it.)

+## Project tips

 * Things may fail.
 * Make prototypes.
 * Take a look at access keys.
 * Focus on multiple small items.
 * It should initially just work for the user, then be pleasurable to use.

-## Process
+* Multiple small tests are more effective than a few large tests.

+You should not test _known knowns_, but instead test the _known uknowns_ and the _unknown unknowns_.

+**Usability**: Learnable, efficient, rememberable, mistake aversion, nice to use.

-* [ ] Write a user scenario.
+If you want to get to know user needs, write a user scenario.
-* [ ] Explain how the exclusive design principles will work on this demo (as well as how to test it).
-* [ ] How to use Joshua Porters design principles in this excercise.
-(Explain how the principle works and how to implement it.)

 ## Sources